 I have been interested in complementary health, healthy eating and yoga since school age but initially I wanted to be a journalist!
-I gained my first degree in English Literature from Edinburgh University in 1994 followed by a PGCE at Aberystwyth University.
-She worked as a primary school teacher before deciding to follow her long standing interest in complementary health.
-She trained in therapeutic massage, acupressure and clinical aromatherapy at the Institute of Traditional Herbal Medicine and Aromatherapy, qualifying in 1998.
-Almost straight away she realised that her main interest was in remedial treatment and began extra training in this area.
+I gained my first degree in English Literature from Edinburgh University in 1994 followed by a PGCE at Aberystwyth University after deciding against journalism.
+I worked as a primary school teacher before deciding to follow my long standing interest in complementary health.
+I trained in therapeutic massage, acupressure and clinical aromatherapy at the Institute of Traditional Herbal Medicine and Aromatherapy, qualifying in 1998.
+Almost straight away I realised that my main interest was in remedial treatment and began extra training in this area.

-Kate have been based at the The 919 Physiotherapy Clinic for several years where she has experience of treating a wide range of clients including climbers, runners, cyclists, athletes and circus performers as well as people recovering from injury or coping with chronic health issues, or wishing to address work related issues.
-I attend courses every year to keep up to date and to develop new skills and knowledge; she enjoys this ongoing training enormously and return to work with even more enthusiasm than before.
+I have been based at the The 919 Physiotherapy Clinic for over ten years where I have experienced treating a wide range of clients including climbers, runners, cyclists, athletes and circus performers as well as people recovering from injury or coping with chronic health issues, or wishing to address work related issues.
+I attend courses every year to keep up to date and to develop new skills and knowledge; I enjoy this ongoing training enormously and return to work with even more enthusiasm than before.
 I am currently undertaking CPD in the Joanne Elphinston Movement System which aims to improve movement and performance, developing greater ease, self-awareness, efficiency and balance.

 Over the years I have enjoyed bringing herbal knowledge to the wider community.
 As a committee member of Brockwell Park Community Greenhouses in London I helped to develop interest in the walled herb garden there by leading herb talks and walks and by using the produce to make herbal products.
 Now based in Sheffield, I volunteered at Meersbrook Walled Garden and Heeley City Farm and have lead herb walks and health talks.